A Life Less Ordinary

-A Life Less Ordinary is a 1997 romantic black comedy film directed by Danny Boyle, written by John Hodge, and starring Ewan McGregor, Cameron Diaz, Holly Hunter, Delroy Lindo, Ian Holm and Dan Hedaya.
+A Life Less Ordinary is a 1997 British romantic black comedy fantasy film directed by Danny Boyle, written by John Hodge, and starring Ewan McGregor, Cameron Diaz, Holly Hunter, Delroy Lindo, Ian Holm and Dan Hedaya.
 The plot follows two angels (Hunter and Lindo) who are sent to Earth to help make a disgruntled kidnapper (McGregor) and his hostage (Diaz) fall in love.

 The film received mixed reviews and was unsuccessful at the box office, only grossing $14.6 million worldwide against its $12 million budget.

 Plot

 In Heaven, angels are tasked with ensuring that mortals on Earth find love.
 The "Captain", Gabriel, is upset at reviewing the file of angel partners O'Reilly and Jackson, all of whose recent cases have ended in divorce or misery.
-He introduces a radical new incentive: if their latest case isn't "cracked" – meaning, if the pair in question do not fall, and stay, in love, O'Reilly and Jackson must stay on earth forever, which does not appeal to them.
+He introduces a radical new incentive: if their next pair does not fall, and stay, in love (which Gabriel admits is a tough case), O'Reilly and Jackson must stay on earth forever.

-Celine Naville is the spoiled twenty-something daughter of a wealthy businessman.
-When one of her suitors, a loathsome dentist named Elliott, proposes marriage to her, she offers to say yes, but only if he agrees to reenact "William Tell" with an apple on his head.
-As she takes aim with a pistol, Elliot's nerves fail.

-Robert Lewis is a janitor employed in the basement of Celine's father's company.
-His manager tells him he is to be replaced by a robot.
-As he drowns his sorrows at a local bar, his girlfriend, Lily tells him she is leaving him for an aerobics instructor.
+Celine Naville is the spoiled twenty-something daughter of a wealthy businessman, and Robert Lewis is a janitor employed in her father's company.
+After being fired and replaced by a robot, Robert drowns his sorrows at a local bar.
+His girlfriend Lily later tells him she is leaving him for her aerobics instructor.

-O'Reilly and Jackson pose as collection agents to repossess Robert's things and evict him from his apartment.
-Robert storms to the office of Mr Naville.
-Security guards run in and start to attack Robert but he holds them off.
-When Celine introduces herself, Robert decides to kidnap her.
-He drives her to a remote cabin in the California woods.
-Celine easily slips free but decides to stick around.
-She stays for the adventure and revenge against her father, suggesting that they extort a huge ransom.
+Believing that shared peril will bring them together, O'Reilly and Jackson pose as collection agents to repossess Robert's things and evict him from his apartment.
+Robert storms into Mr. Naville's office and, after wrestling a gun from a security guard, he decides to kidnap Celine.
+He drives her to a remote cabin in the California woods but, even though she easily slips her restraints, she decides to stick around for the adventure and for revenge against her father, suggesting that they extort a huge ransom.

-O'Reilly and Jackson pose as bounty hunters, and contract with Naville to retrieve Celine and kill Robert.
-Robert's first attempt to collect the ransom fails but Celine encourages him.
-They go out to a bar.
-When Robert wakes up the next morning, he is stunned to see that he and Celine have slept together.
+The angels pose as bounty hunters and contract with Mr Naville to retrieve Celine and kill Robert.
+Robert's first attempt to collect the ransom fails, but Celine encourages him.
+They go out to a bar, get drunk and sleep together.
+Afterwards, Robert reveals to Celine his recurring dream where they are both on a game show and she must shoot him through the heart with an arrow.

 Robert makes a second demand for the ransom, with a letter written in Celine's blood.
-Naville gives O'Reilly and Jackson the money, and they go to meet Robert in the forest.
-To their disappointment, Robert appears willing to let Celine go in exchange for the money before O'Reilly stops his getaway.
+Mr Naville gives the angels the money, and they go to meet Robert in the forest.
+To their disappointment, he appears willing to let Celine go in exchange for the money before O'Reilly stops his getaway.